 Osteopathic Physician (D.O.)

-Osteopathic physicians are more likely than allopathic physicians to become primary care providers and have a strong history of serving rural and underserved populations.
+Many osteopathic physicians are primary care providers.
+D.O.s have a strong history of serving rural and underserved populations.

 Criminal Background Check?
 But, I’m Not A Criminal!

 Questions to Ask Before Making a Financial Investment in Your Health Sciences Education

 How to Manage a Career Change (Part 1)

 Start Preparing for Your Health Care Career in High School

 Reconciliation Act of 2010 Includes Significant Student Aid Provisions

 Better Understanding of Heart Disease Can Help Reduce the Number of Deaths